top of page

 Method

-1. Preheat oven to 200°C (400°F).
-Prepare the pie crust by rolling the dough so that it is 5 cm (2-inches) larger than your pie plate (23 cm, 9-inch).
-Carefully, transfer the dough to the pie plate.
-Lines the bottom and sides.
-Trim any excess dough, and flute the edges.
-Refrigerate the crust while prepare the filling.
+1. Preheat the oven to 200°C (400°F).
+Prepare the pie crust by rolling the dough so that it is 5 cm (2 inches) larger than your 23 cm (9-inch) pie plate.
+Carefully transfer the dough to the pie plate, pressing it into the bottom and sides.
+Trim any excess dough and flute the edges.
+Refrigerate the crust while you prepare the filling.

 Make The Filling

-3. In a separate mixing bowl, whisk together the eggs, pumpkin puree, and evaporated milk or cream, until well combined.
-Whisk into the dry ingredients.
-Pour the filling into the unbaked pie shell.
+3. In a separate bowl, whisk together the eggs, pumpkin purée, and evaporated milk (or cream) until smooth.
+Gradually add the dry ingredients to the wet mixture, whisking until fully combined.
+Pour the filling into the unbaked pie crust.

-4. Bake the pie for 15 minutes at 200°C (400°F/gas mark 6).
-Reduce heat to 180°C (350°F/ gas mark 4) and bake for an additional 40-45 minutes, or until a knife inserted near the center come out clean.
-The pie is done when the sides begin to puff but the center will be slightly wobbly.
-Remove from the oven and transfer to a wire rack.
-Allow to cool.
+4. Bake the pie at 200°C (400°F) for 15 minutes.
+Then reduce the heat to 180°C (350°F) and bake for an additional 40-45 minutes, or until a knife inserted near the center comes out clean.
+The pie is done when the sides puff up and the center is slightly wobbly.
+Remove from the oven and transfer to a wire rack to cool completely.

-5. Serve with whipped cream, maple syrup, cinnamon or cinnamon with sugar.
-It is an autumn delight!
+5. Serve with whipped cream, a drizzle of maple syrup, or a sprinkle of cinnamon sugar—it’s an autumn delight!

 Enjoy!